|Common Names||Ahuara papa, Papa ra, Para papa, Papa de zorro|

 |S. chacoense||S. brevicaule (as S. vidaurrei)||Yes||Yes||Ochoa (1990)|

 M6 is an improved variety of S. chacoense, introduced in 2014.
+It was produced by seven generations of self pollination beginning with an S. chacoense accession bearing the Sli gene.
 It is homozygous for the Sli gene, able to self-pollinate and produce vigorous progeny, and is a day neutral tuberizer.
 M6 can be used in breeding with domesticated diploids to reliably introduce self-compatibility, since the Sli gene is dominant.
+M6 may not be pure S. chacoense, likely having hybridized at some point in its ancestry (Clot 2020).